DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

     authentication
 );
 ```
-- Create a `SecuredEFCoreObjectSpaceProvider` object.
-It allows you to create `SecuredEFCoreObjectSpace` instances to ensure secured data access.
+- Create a **SecuredEFCoreObjectSpaceProvider** object.
+Create an instance of the EFCoreDatabaseProviderHandler delegate with SqlServer extension.
+It allows you to create a secured **IObjectSpace** instance to ensure secured data access.
 	[](#tab/tabid-csharp)

 ``` csharp